durgaptm/Data-Analysis/SQL- Case Studies/README.md

 ## The 8 Week SQL Challenge
-This repository contains solution to The 8 Week SQL Challenge by [Date With Danny](https://8weeksqlchallenge.com/).
+This repository contains solutions to The 8 Week SQL Challenge by [Date With Danny](https://8weeksqlchallenge.com/).
 The aim behind this is to learn SQL by going through multiple realistic end-to-end case studies that closely represent our work in a data analytics role.

 ### SQL Skills Gained
 - Exploratory data analysis